 At Someone Cares Inc., “we are not just an agency; we are a friend!’

 Someone Cares Inc., www.s1catl.org, is a 501(c)3 nonprofit community-based organization with two locations, Marietta and Atlanta, Georgia.
 For 23 years, we’ve being living the vision in real time to eliminate all barriers to health services for all individuals who experience health disparities related to sexual health in primary care, HIV testing, STD and HEP C screening and treatment, and intensive mental health and substance abuse counseling and treatment.

-Someone Cares engages, educates and empowers individuals living with HIV/AIDS and other health disparities to achieve better health outcomes by eliminating barriers to culturally sensitive services, building a network for underserved groups, and increasing client resiliency.
+The organization takes pride in doing the necessary work, going above and beyond to engage, educate and empower individuals living with HIV/AIDS and other health disparities to achieve better health outcomes by eliminating barriers to culturally sensitive services, building a network for underserved groups, and increasing client resiliency.

-Someone Cares constituents are primarily Lesbian, Gay, Bisexual, Transgender (LGBT) and high at risk heterosexuals.
-Since participants in services are not required to self-identify LGBT, Someone Cares reaches out and considers as part of its constituency all communities of color in Metro Atlanta community who, by virtue of lifestyle or behavior, are at risk of being infected or spreading the infection of the HIV virus or STDs.
-Most clients are homeless, Substance Abusers, Sex Worker, HIV Positive, within the age ranges of 13-70.
-For purposes of services, Someone Cares does not differentiate between MSM who self-identify as men, women, gay, straight or transvestite/transsexual/transgender.
+Someone Cares Inc. primary care constituents are inclusive of all populations and ethnic backgrounds.
+However, the agency’s grant base responsibilities primarily serve Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) and high at-risk heterosexuals.
+Since participants in services are not required to self-identify LGBTQ, Someone Cares Inc. reaches out and considers as part of its constituency all communities of color in Metro Atlanta community who, by virtue of lifestyle or behavior, are at-risk of being infected or spreading the infection of the HIV virus or STDs.
+Most of these clients are homeless, substance abusers, sex workers, HIV positive, within the age range of 13-70.
+For purposes of services, Someone Cares Inc. does not differentiate between men who sleep with men (MSM) who self-identify as men, women, gay, straight or transvestite/transsexual/transgender.